 PRICING & AVAILABILITY

 The price of bamboo flooring often surprises people.
 In many ways, bamboo is similar to hardwood, but it costs only a fraction of the price.
 Perhaps you can work out why.
 As we say above, bamboo matures in just 5 years while hardwood might take 25 years, so producing bamboo flooring is far more efficient.
 Since you can get premium wide plank bamboo floors at a reasonable cost, we give it 9 out of 10 for pricing.

 As we indicated above, the cork oak takes 25 years to mature, about the same time as white oak, But once it has matured, we can harvest cork from the trees every nine years.
-Most cork comes from Europe where there is an abundant supply of cork oak trees and where they were originally used for the wine industry.
-The ample supply and renewable nature of cork mean its pricing is similar to that of bamboo, We give it 9 out of 10 for pricing.
+Most cork comes from Europe, where there is an abundant supply of cork oak trees and originally used for the wine industry.
+The ample supply and renewable nature of cork mean its pricing is similar to bamboo; we give it 9 out of 10 for pricing.

 ORGANIC, NATURAL MATERIALS VS SYNTHETIC

 Both bamboo flooring and cork flooring are entirely natural materials.
 They both use a little adhesive in their manufacturing, but the amount is relatively insignificant.
 Both bamboo and cork flooring receive 10 points out of 10 in the “being natural” category.

 NATURAL VARIATION IN THE GRAIN – LOOK AND FEEL

 Bamboo flooring has a natural grain different from that of hardwood, yet it can look surprisingly similar.
 The grain is due to the fibrous nature of the material.
 The result is that every bamboo flooring plank is individual.
 You will never find two the same.
 It looks and feels entirely natural.
 For natural variation, it gets 10 out of 10.